0xMordecai/K8s/Installing_Kubernetes_(Minikube_and_KinD)/install-minikube/readme.md

     minikube start --driver=docker
 ```

-let’s use kubectl to get nodes and check whether our cluster is ready to run our containers
+**Let’s use kubectl to get nodes and check whether our cluster is ready to run our containers**
 kubectl get nodes